Sksahu23/CVD_Classifier/README.md

 # CVD_Classifier
-In this notebook i have performed Data preprocessing, EDA and applied some Classification Algorithms to predict the occurrence of CardioVascular Disease in Human.
+This notebook covers data preprocessing, exploratory data analysis, and the application of various classification algorithms to predict the likelihood of cardiovascular disease in humans.
+The following classification algorithms were used:
+1. Logistic Regression
+2. Random Forest
+3. Support Vector Classifier (SVC)
+4. XGBoost